Active Substance: deferiprone

 In the initial study comparing Ferriprox with deferoxamine, the average blood ferritin levels were similar in the two treatment groups.
 However, the average iron concentration in the liver of Ferriprox-treated patients seemed to increase more than in deferoxamine-treated patients.

 In the alternating treatment study, the treatment schedule combining Ferriprox for five days with deferoxamine for two days reduced blood ferritin levels to the same extent as deferoxamine taken on its own.
-However, there were too few patients in the study to prove whether such a schedule is as effective as deferoxamine taken on its own or not.
+However, there were too few patients in the study to prove whether or not such a schedule is as effective as deferoxamine taken on its own.

 What is the risk associated with Ferriprox?